Habibabjl/projet_musique/README.md

 # Heroku

-The project is hosted on Heroku : https://projetmusique.herokuapp.com/
+The project is hosted on Heroku : https://projetmusique.herokuapp.com/  (not updated yet)

 ## Home